 Chatbot conversations

-The Chatbot conversations tab lets you review all interactions between your website visitors and the chatbot.
-More importantly, it's where you train the bot to give better answers—saving you countless hours of repetitive questions.
+The Chatbot section lets you review all interactions between your visitors and the chatbot across every channel — Web, WhatsApp, Instagram, and Email — in a single unified view.
+More importantly, it's where you train the bot to give better answers, saving you countless hours of repetitive questions.

 Impact: The Fanz chatbot has saved over 10,000 human hours across all organizers, generated 5,000+ extra purchases, and contributed $500K+ in net revenue.
 It's like having an employee working 24/7 with all your knowledge.